 I’m constantly curious.
 Inspired by the unknown.
 Fascinated by the push-and-pull relationship between brands and users.
 Always asking questions.
 Who’s the audience?
 What will they respond to?
 How can I better connect with them?

-Starting in 1993, my career as an art director, designer and creative director has taken me from the deepest parts of the south to the shallowest parts of L.A.
-I’ve worked with a huge variety of clients, from catfish farms in Mississippi to luxury resorts in Tahiti to multinational electronics conglomerates in Seoul.
+My career as an art director, designer and creative director has taken me from the deepest parts of the south to the shallowest parts of L.A.
+I’ve worked with an extensive variety of clients, from catfish farms in Mississippi to luxury resorts in Tahiti to multinational electronics conglomerates in Seoul.
 I’ve won a few awards and partied with a few celebrities.
-I’ve been a part of huge successes and crushing failures.
+I’ve been a part of huge successes and soul-crushing failures.
 And I wouldn’t trade a single minute of it.
 Over the last 20+ years I’ve learned a lot of stuff about a lot of stuff, and I’m grateful for the knowledge gained and the friendships made along the way.
 At the very least, I’m a good guy to have on your tuesday-night trivia team.

 After 10 years of teaching and five years at Virginia Tech, I feel like I’m starting to figure out a little bit of what it takes to be an effective teacher.
 Turns out it’s a lot of what I mentioned at the top of this page.
 And in a nutshell, being willing to learn is a big part of it.
 Which I’m perfectly happy to do.